 Singapore Gambling Regulation

-In 2005, Singapore decided to lift the ban on casinos but the sector remained strictly regulated, with Singaporeans having limited options to legally bet on casino games.
-Even though the country has become more accepting of land-based gambling, it refused to loosen its grip on online gambling.
+In 2005, Singapore decided to lift the ban on casinos, but the sector remained strictly regulated, with Singaporeans having limited options to legally bet on casino games.
+Even though the country has become more accepting of land-based gambling, it has refused to loosen its grip on online gambling.

 History of Gambling in Singapore

-Following the ban of gambling, the only forms of similar entertainment that were legal in Singapore were state-run lotteries and horse racing.
-For decades, these were the legalized forms of gambling, leaving Singaporeans almost no options to enjoy gambling.
-It was in 2005 that the gambling scene started changing with the prime minister, Lee Hsien Loong, announcing his cabinet’s plans of launching two casinos in Marina South and Sentosa.
+Following the gambling ban, the only forms of similar entertainment legal in Singapore were state-run lotteries and horse racing.
+For decades, these were the only legal forms of gambling, leaving Singaporeans with almost no options to enjoy the pastime.
+The gambling scene started to change in 2005 when the prime minister, Lee Hsien Loong, announced his cabinet’s plans of launching two casinos in Marina South and Sentosa.

-The two casinos were part of the cabinet’s project for integrated resorts (IRs), meaning the casino facilities would operate as a part of associated hotels or malls.
-Before this type of gambling was introduced, Singaporeans had to board cruise ships that would sail beyond Singapore’s borders to be able to offer casino games.
-While players had the opportunity to play at the IRs, many would still prefer to gamble on cruise ships as the entry fee of S$100 in IRs seemed too high.
+The two casinos were part of the cabinet’s project for integrated resorts (IRs), meaning the casino facilities would operate as part of associated hotels or malls.
+Before this type of gambling was introduced, Singaporeans had to board cruise ships that sailed beyond Singapore’s borders to offer casino games.
+While players had the opportunity to play at the IRs, many still preferred to gamble on cruise ships, as the entry fee of S$100 at IRs seemed too high.

-According to the Singaporean government, the reason to launch the casinos was to help the country’s economy which was in competition with neighboring countries that were also considering legalizing casinos.
-What is more, at the time Singapore decided to launch the two IRs, Malaysia had already opened a casino theme park that was very popular among tourists from Singapore.
+According to the Singaporean government, the reason for launching the casinos was to help the country’s economy, which was competing with neighboring countries that were also considering legalizing casinos.
+Moreover, at the time Singapore decided to launch the two IRs, Malaysia had already opened a casino theme park that was very popular with tourists from Singapore.

-In addition to the casinos, the IRs projects included the launch of other facilities such as shops, restaurants, museums, theaters, and theme parks.
+In addition to the casinos, the IR projects included other facilities such as shops, restaurants, museums, theaters, and theme parks.
 The IRs were expected to have created about 35,000 jobs and the industry was supposed to invest about US$7.1 billion in the two IRs.

-There was quite a backlash from the public as many were worried that the launch of the casinos will bring more issues than benefits.
-As there were concerns of increasing gambling activity and compulsive gambling, Lee Hsien Loong ensured that there would be measures to keep casino gambling under control.
-Despite the disapproval of some, the two IR casinos launched in 2010.
+There was quite a backlash from the public, as many were worried that the launch of the casinos would bring more issues than benefits.
+As there were concerns about increased gambling activity and problem gambling, Lee Hsien Loong ensured that there would be measures to keep casino gambling under control.
+Despite some disapproval, the two IR casinos launched in 2010.

 Initially, casino visitors had to pay a steep entry fee of S$100 per entry or S$2,000 per year.
-In 2019, the fees were further increased, with players having to pay S$150 per entry in an IR casino or opt for the annual fee of S$3,000.
+In 2019, the fees were further increased, with players now paying S$150 per entry in an IR casino or opting for the annual fee of S$3,000.

 Gambling Regulations in Singapore

-Gambling is a regulated industry in Singapore, with a few pieces of legislation regulating land-based and online gambling in the country.
-In fact, betting, public gaming, private lotteries, and the two brick-and-mortar casinos in Singapore are all governed by different laws.
+Gambling is a regulated industry in Singapore, with several pieces of legislation overseeing land-based and online gambling.
+Betting, public gaming, private lotteries, and the two brick-and-mortar casinos are each governed by different laws.

-The different definitions of gambling activities can be found in the respective laws that govern each type of gambling.
-Under the Common Gaming Houses Act, “gaming” is playing games of chance, or games that have combined skills with chance, and playing for real money or something of monetary value.
-This piece of legislation does not differentiate “gaming” from “gambling”.
-Meanwhile, the Casino Control Act describes a “game” as a game depending on chance or a game that is partially dependent on chance but also requires skills.
+Definitions of gambling activities are set out in the respective statutes.
+Under the Common Gaming Houses Act, “gaming” refers to playing games of chance, or games that combine skill and chance, for real money or something of monetary value.
+This act makes no distinction between “gaming” and “gambling.”
+The Casino Control Act, on the other hand, defines a “game” as one that depends on chance or partly on chance and partly on skill.

-As for online gambling, one could find several definitions that fall under this category in the Remote Gambling Act.
-According to this piece of legislation, “gaming” is the act of playing a game of chance for money or something of monetary value.
+When it comes to online gambling, several definitions appear in the Remote Gambling Act.
+Under this legislation, “gaming” means playing a game of chance for money or something of monetary value.

 Casino Regulations in Singapore